Updated January 3, 2020

 You may not be able to prevent jet lag entirely, but you can certainly minimize the effect as well as the length of time you are subjected to it.
 These tips should help lessen the effects of jet lag so you can get to the serious business of having fun sooner.

-Begin to slowly adjust to your destination’s time zone for a few days before your flight.
+Our top tip for beating jet lag is to begin to slowly adjust to your destination’s time zone for a few days before your flight.
 Go to sleep and wake up earlier by half an hour each day, or sleep and wake later depending on the direction you are going and your point of departure; east to west or west to east.
 Although you will still feel jetlagged, the closer you get to your destination’s sleep pattern the less the effects of jet lag are likely to be once you arrive.
+Preparing yourself for your new time zone is one indicator of how long jet lag lasts on your trip.

 Consider over-the-counter melatonin to ease you into your destination’s time zone.
 Some travelers swear by it, and others claim it has no effect on them whatsoever.